vishal-viswa-v6/FullStack-AI-Document-CoPilot/README.md

 # FullStack-AI-Document-CoPilot
-## Intelligent Document Analysis; A System using natural language, local LLM and Google API.
+## Intelligent Document Analysis: A System using natural language, local LLM and Google API.

 ### **Features**